What are sterilization methods?

 - Tubal ligation does not affect your menstrual cycle or your ability to enjoy sex.

 - There are procedures called Essure and Adiana that are done through your vagina.
 A tiny device is inserted into each of the fallopian tubes causing growths to block the tubes over a 3 month period.
-Only local anaesthetic is used.
+Only local anesthetic is used.
 These procedures are currently not covered by OHIP and it is difficult to find a clinician who can do them.
 If you are interested, call the Bay Centre for Birth Control for more information (416-351-3700).

 - A tiny cut or puncture is made into your scrotum (the sac that holds the testicles) using a scalpel blade or other instrument.
 The tubes (called vas deferens) which carry sperm from your testicles to your penis are cut and the ends are sealed.